 Income Percentile by City Tool Input Options

 Here are the fine details on the metro area calculator:

 - Income: Gross, pre-tax income earned by one individual or a household (dealer's choice!).
 Income is from any source on this list.

 - Individual or Household: Choose whether you want to compare an individual or household income, to match the income you input.

 - City: The metro area where you would like to compare an income.

 - Compare Cities: Optionally, add other metro areas to see how an income would compare with the percentiles there.

-Warning: A city marked with ˟ lacks the data to show all income percentiles.
-Even cities that show the top 1% are sometimes pushing the results – don't look at that data as exact, but "somewhere in the ballpark".
+Warning: A city marked with ˟ lacks sufficient data to show all income percentiles.
+Even cities that show the top 1% are often pushing the results.
+Don't look at that data as exact, but "somewhere in the ballpark".

 Income Percentile by City Tool Output